Earn a dual degree in six years

 Your graduate coursework will build on your undergraduate studies and provide the academic and clinical skills to assess, diagnose, and treat clients with a variety of mental health issues.
 And, by starting your graduate degree early, you become familiar with the professors and curriculum sooner than most, easing the transition to graduate school.

 Note for students matriculating in this program Spring 2016 and earlier: Massachusetts licensure as a mental health counselor (LMHC) is required to receive third-party (insurance company) reimbursement for counseling services.
 Eligibility for licensure requires an additional 30 credit hours, including a 600-hour internship.
-Students may enroll in Suffolk’s Certificate of Advanced Graduate Study at the completion of the master’s degree to satisfy the academic requirements for licensure.

 Upon successful completion of all of the degree requirements, a student will receive a dual Bachelor’s and Master’s degree.
 The exact degree (BA/BS and Master’s) will be awarded based on the specific undergraduate program the student completes.
 A student may permanently exit the dual degree program and opt to graduate with a Bachelor’s degree if all the requirements for a Bachelor’s degree have been met.
 In this case, the graduate courses taken in the senior year will be counted as 4-credit courses applied toward the undergraduate degree requirements.